Gaussian Belief Space Path Planning for Minimum Sensing Navigation: Numerical Experiments

 where acceleration $a_k = [a_{1,k} \; a_{2,k}]^\top$ is the control input with $\Delta t = \frac{1}{30}$ and $W = {\rm diag} (10^{-4}, 10^{-4},0,0)$.
 The robot can observe its position by making noisy measurements of its position as

-where $Z=10^{-3} I$ and $Z=10^{-4} I$ are used.
-Similarly to the previous subsection, the robot conducts a measurement only when the confidence ellipse is not contained in the planned ellipse.
-The reference control input to follow the reference trajectory is generated using linear quadratic tracker for the nominal speed of 0.1\,m/s.
-An LQG controller is used in the path following phase.
+Two values of $Z=10^{-3} I_2$ and $Z=10^{-4} I_2$ are considered to model moderate and high precision measurements, respectively.
+The robot uses a Kalman filter (KF) to obtain the estimation $\hat{\bx}_k \sim (\hat{x}_k, P_{k}^{\text{KF}})$.
+To follow the reference covariance $\{P_{k}^{\text{ref}}\}_{k=0}^{N}$ with infrequent measurements we adopt an event-based sensing strategy.
+In particular, the robot performs a measurement \eqref{eq:event_measurement} only when the confidence ellipse corresponding to $(\hat{x}_k, P_{k}^{\text{KF}})$ is not contained in the planned ellipse corresponding to $(x_k^{\text{ref}}, P^{\text{ref}}_k)$ under a fixed confidence parameter $\chi^2$.
+The reference control input to follow the reference trajectory is generated using a linear quadratic tracker for the nominal speed of 0.1\,m/s.
+An LQG controller is used in the path following.
 Fig.~\ref{fig:Event_based} shows three sample trajectories of $[{x}_{1,k} \; {x}_{2,k}]^\top$ obtained for each of the scenarios with $\alpha = 0.1, 0.3$ and $0.7$.
-Fig.~\ref{fig:num_meas_di} shows the number of measurements averaged over $500$ sampled trajectories.
-It illustrates that the robot following the path generated for higher $\alpha$ performs fewer measurements.
-It also shows that the number of measurements can be reduced by using sensors with a higher precision.
+Fig.~\ref{fig:num_meas_di} shows the number of measurements with different values of $\alpha \in \{0.1, \dots, 1\}$, averaged over $500$ sampled trajectories.
+Fig!\ref{fig:num_meas_di} illustrates that the robot following the path generated for higher $\alpha$ performs fewer measurements.
+Note that the non-monotonicity observed in Fig.~\ref{fig:num_meas_di} is primarily due to the stochastic nature of the RRT* algorithm.
+Fig.~\ref{fig:num_meas_di} also shows that the number of measurements can be reduced by using sensors with a higher precision.